-Article 33(3) of the 1945 Constitution, Law No. 23/2014 on Regional Government, and Government Regulation No. 16/2005 on Drinking Water Provision all establish state obligations to provide equitable access to safe water, reflecting Indonesia's legal framework's recognition of water as a human right under General Comment No. 15 of the ICESCR (International Covenant on Economic, Social and Cultural Rights).4 However, the translation of these mandates into effective local implementation is inconsistent and fragmented.5 Examining how PAMSIMAS has been applied in frontier regions like Muruk Rian is crucial to comprehending the local situation within the framework of national laws and international issues.
+Article 33(3) of the 1945 Constitution, Law No. 23/2014 on Regional Government, and Government Regulation No. 16/2005 on Drinking Water Provision all establish state obligations to provide equitable access to safe water, reflecting Indonesia's legal framework's recognition of water as a human right under General Comment No. 15 of the ICESCR (International Covenant on Economic, Social and Cultural Rights).
+However, the translation of these mandates into effective local implementation is inconsistent and fragmented.
+Examining how PAMSIMAS has been applied in frontier regions like Muruk Rian is crucial to comprehending the local situation within the framework of national laws and international issues.

 Tana Tidung Regency in North Kalimantan, situated adjacent to the Malaysian border, illustrates these implementation gaps.
-Residents in Muruk Rian District continue to experience inadequate infrastructure, insufficient access to piped water from local water utilities (PDAM), and limited public awareness regarding hygiene practices.^{6,7,8} government has implemented the Community-Based Water Drinking and Sanitation (PAMSIMAS); however, numerous villages in this region still face restricted access and underutilization of the existing facilities.9 Kristanto and Selly35 emphasize that effective implementation PAMSIMAS in rural areas is highly dependent on strong community participation, transparent communication. and local empowerment.
-Programmatic challenges have been observed in Maros Regency primarily attributed to inadequate stakeholder coordination and ineffective infrastructure management.10 Consistently, the availability of safe drinking water is correlated with a decrease in waterborne diseases global meta-analyses show that improvements in water access/quality, sanitation, and hygiene significantly reduce diarrhea in children, and disease burden estimates indicate that a substantial proportion of morbidity/mortality can be prevented with clean water services; national-level findings also reinforce that water quality/availability (e.g., qualified dug wells) is associated with lower diarrhea incidence in communities (Wolf et al., 2018; Prüss-Ustün et al., 2019; Dangiran & Dharmawan, 2020).^{37,38,39}
+Residents in Muruk Rian District continue to experience inadequate infrastructure, insufficient access to piped water from local water utilities (PDAM), and limited public awareness regarding hygiene practices. §2.2 The government has implemented the Community-Based Drinking Water and Sanitation Program (PAMSIMAS); however, numerous villages in this region still face restricted access and underutilization of the existing facilities. §2 Kristanto and Selly 6 emphasize that effective implementation of PAMSIMAS in rural areas is highly dependent on strong community participation, transparent communication, and local empowerment.
+Programmatic challenges have been observed in Maros Regency primarily attributed to inadequate stakeholder coordination and ineffective infrastructure management. ©3 Consistently, the availability of safe drinking water is correlated with a decrease in waterborne diseases-global meta-analyses show that improvements in water access/quality, sanitation, and hygiene significantly reduce diarrhea in children, and disease burden estimates indicate that a substantial proportion of morbidity/mortality can be prevented with clean water services; national-level findings also reinforce that water quality/availability (e.g., qualified dug wells) is associated with lower diarrhea incidence in communities (Wolf et al., 2018; Prüss-Ustün et al., 2019; Dangiran & Dharmawan, 2020). §23.8.39

-Recent research emphasizes the necessity of integrating sustainability frameworks such as FIETS (Financial, Institutional, Environmental, Technical, Social) alongside community-based models to enhance the long-term effectiveness of water and sanitation initiatives.
-11 Chan et al. 12 developed a communityscale systems model to support climate adaptation in rural water and sanitation systems in the Solomon Islands, offering insights that are highly relevant for strengthening rural water resilience and local governance in Indonesia.
-Megaw et al. 13 emphasized the importance of inclusive water and sanitation programs that address the needs of marginalized populations.
-Giné-Garriga et al.14 reviewed WASH responses across 84 countries during the COVID-19 pandemic, emphasizing the critical role of coordinated information systems insights that align with the objectives of Indonesia's SIMPAS program in strengthening data-driven water and sanitation management.
+Recent research emphasizes the necessity of integrating sustainability frameworks-such as FIETS (Financial, Institutional, Environmental, Technical, Social)-alongside community-based models to enhance the long-term effectiveness of water and sanitation initiatives.
+II Chan et al. II developed a community-scale systems model to support climate adaptation in rural water and sanitation systems in the Solomon Islands, offering insights that are highly relevant for strengthening rural water resilience and local governance in Indonesia.
+Megaw et al. II emphasized the importance of inclusive water and sanitation programs that address the needs of marginalized populations.
+Giné-Garriga et al. II reviewed WASH responses across 84 countries during the COVID-19 pandemic, emphasizing the critical role of coordinated information systems-insights that align with the objectives of Indonesia's SIMPAS program in strengthening data-driven water and sanitation management.